Statistics on Lefschetz thimbles: Bell/Leggett-Garg inequalities and the classical-statistical approximation: Introduction

 Recall that, to calculate the expectation value \smash{$\braket{\hat{\mathcal{O}}(t)}$} of some operator \smash{$\hat{\mathcal{O}}(t)$}, we compute \smash{$\braket{\hat{\mathcal O}} = {\rm Tr}\big[\hat{\rho}(t_0)\hat{\mathcal{O}}(t)\big]/{\rm Tr}\big[\hat{\rho}(t_0)\big]$}, where we assume the density operator \smash{$\hat{\rho}$} is known at the time $t_0$.
 The partition function ${\rm Tr}\left[\hat{\rho}(t_0)\right]$ is the integral of the PDF.
 For an analogy, consider the normalization \smash{$\int \ud x \;e^{-x^2}$}, arising when calculating \smash{$\braket{x^2} = \int \ud x \;e^{-x^2} x^2/\int \ud x \;e^{-x^2}$} for the Gaussian PDF \smash{$e^{-x^2}$}.
 In the expression for $\langle \hat{\mathcal O}(t)\rangle$, the initial density operator $\hat{\rho}(t_0)$ and the operator $\hat{\cal O}(t)$ are evaluated at different times.
 Therefore, to construct a path-integral representation of this expectation value, we should connect these operators together by constructing a closed-time path integral, according to the Schwinger-Keldysh prescription \cite{Schwinger:1960qe,Keldysh:1964ud}.
 More specifically, we can write the expectation value as

 where $\mathcal{D}\phi\equiv \mathcal{D}\phi^+\,\mathcal{D}\phi^-$ is the functional integration measure, $L$ is the Lagrangian and $\mathcal{O}(t)$ is the field-configuration representation of the operator.
 The ${\mathcal C}$ on the time integrals indicates the closed-time contour: a contour with a time-ordered ``$+$'' branch, starting from $t_0$ and ending at some time $t_m>t>t_0$, and an anti-time-ordered ``$-$'' branch running backwards from $t_m$ to $t_0$.
-The superscripts ``$+$'' and ``$-$'' on the initial field configuration $\phi_0$, identify whether their time arguments lie on the $+$ or $-$ branches of the closed-time contour $\mathcal{C}$.
+The superscripts ``$+$'' and ``$-$'' on the initial field configuration $\phi_0$ identify whether its time argument lies on the $+$ or $-$ branch of the closed-time contour $\mathcal{C}$.